paulAdrienMarie/federated_learning_simulation/README.md

 - `artifacts.py` : Script to create the training artifacts.
 See `README.md` in the artifacts folder
 - `check_conflict.py` : Script to check if there are duplicates in a dataset of images in a folder
 - `make_dataset.py` : Script to create the dataset to evaluate the model
+- `openai_request.py` : Script to create the `train.json` file - dataset used within the training loop in javascript
+- `base64images.py` : Script to create the `train_base64images.json` file that is used within the training loop in javascript

 ### Web Server